bet4a/d3wiki/Colors.md

 * rgb shorthand hexadecimal - "#fea"
 * named - "red", "white", "blue"

 The resulting color is stored as red, green and blue integer channel values in the range [0,255].
 The channels are available as the `r`, `g` and `b` attributes of the returned object.
+The list of supported [[named colors|http://www.w3.org/TR/SVG/types.html#ColorKeywords]] is specified by CSS.

 <a name="rgb_brighter" href="#rgb_brighter">#</a> rgb.<b>brighter</b>([<i>k</i>])

+Returns a brighter copy of this color.
+Each channel is multiplied by 0.7 ^ *-k*.
+The the gamma value *k* is omitted, it defaults to 1.
+Channel values are capped at the maximum value of 255, and the minimum value of 30.

 <a name="rgb_darker" href="#rgb_darker">#</a> rgb.<b>darker</b>([<i>k</i>])

+Returns a darker copy of this color.
+Each channel is multiplied by 0.7 ^ *k*.
+The the gamma value *k* is omitted, it defaults to 1.

 <a name="rgb_hsl" href="#rgb_hsl">#</a> rgb.<b>hsl</b>()

+Returns the equivalent color in HSL space.

 <a name="rgb_toString" href="#rgb_toString">#</a> rgb.<b>toString</b>()

+Converts this RGB color to a string, such as "#f7eaba".

 ## HSL